 - Store bought garlic is bred for a high yield and good storage.

-If you do go store bought, make sure to practice extremely good crop rotation.
+If you do go store bought, make sure to practice good crop rotation.
 Do not plant store bought garlic in soil that has had garlic or onions in it for the past three years.
 Introduced viruses can combine with native viruses to make garlic sicker.

 Hardneck vs. Softneck Garlic